gokcehan/lf/doc.md

 ## smartcase (bool) (default true)

-Override `ignorecase` option when the pattern contains an uppercase character.
+Override `ignorecase` option for searching when the pattern contains an uppercase character.
 This option has no effect when `ignorecase` is disabled.

 ## smartdia (bool) (default false)